-- 1 Select any column. - 2 Right-click the selected column, then choose Column→Reorder Columns.
-Reorder Columns, shown in Figure 4-11, displays the grouped columns in the order in which the report design currently groups the data. - 3 Under Grouped Columns, select a column and use the up or down buttons to move the column up or down the list.
-Choose OK.
+- 1 Select any column. - 2 Right-click the selected column, then choose Column→Re-order Columns.
+Re-order Columns, as shown in Figure 4-11, displays the grouped columns in the order in which the report design currently groups the data.